Donaldclk/-Quotes/README.md

 ## :books:Intellectual property
 ```
-:pushpin:Please be aware of the copyright and plagiarism activity that might cause issues.
+❗️Please be aware of the copyright and plagiarism activity that might cause issues.
 ```